 1400/2:00PM: Kickoff – Go Dog’s!
 Beat VMI!
 Click here to get your tickets

-If you arrive early to get a good parking place, plan on stopping by the Library or the Starbucks and grabbing a cup of coffee and pastry.
+If you arrive early to get a good parking place, you can stop by the Library or Starbucks for a cup of coffee and pastry.
 They will open at 0730 (7:30AM).

 We open the barracks at 8AM for the Band families since they have other duties that morning.
 So the first event for everyone else on Saturday morning is Open Barracks at 0830.
 This is a great time for your Cadet to show you their room – hopefully how clean it is - and share some of their stories.
 Also listen for the bagpipes as they make their way through each battalion.

 0845 (8:45AM): Make you way to Padgett-Thomas Barracks (the one with the clock tower) in time to watch the impressive Kelly Cup finals.
 The Kelly Cup is awarded to the best drilled Freshman squad.
 Each company enters their best and over the days prior to Saturday that number is whittled down to the best four squads in the Corps.
 If you have time, plan on watching as they have put in a lot of work to get where they are.

 1010 (10:10AM): For parents of Freshmen, DO NOT BE LATE for the Freshmen Promotion Ceremony in the respective Company Areas.
 During this ceremony your Cadet Recruit will drop the “Recruit” from their rank and receive their company letters which they will now wear on their collars vice shirt pockets.

-After the Promotion Ceremony, the barracks will close to allow the cadets to prepare for parade.
+After the Promotion Ceremony (~1030), the barracks will close to allow the cadets to prepare for parade.
 As you make your way to the area where you intend to watch the parade, enjoy the Carillion Concert.
 As a reminder, the companies line up on the Parade Field from left to right left starting with the Band then alphabetically across the Parade Field.